typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

 When we took the refinement off of `tail`, we eliminated any evidence about what its `type T` might be.
 We only know that it must be *some type*.
+That’s what *existential* means.

-**In terms of type parameters, `MList` is like `PList[_]`, and `MList {type T = Int}` is like `PList[Int]`.** For the former, we say that the member, or parameter, is *existential*.
+**In terms of type parameters, `MList` is like `PList[_]`, and `MList {type T = Int}` is like `PList[Int]`.**  For the former, we say that the member, or parameter, is existential.

 When is existential OK?
 -----------------------

-Despite this limitation, there are functions that can be written on the existential version.
-Here's the simplest:
+Despite the limitation implied by the error above, there are functions that can be written on the existential version.
+Here’s the simplest:

 ```scala
 def mlength(xs: MList): Int =